braze-inc/braze-docs/_docs/_hidden/private_betas/post_user_track_synchronous.md

 > Use this endpoint to record custom events and purchases and update user profile attributes synchronously.
 This endpoint functions similarly to the [/users/track endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_track), which updates user profiles asynchronously.

 {% alert important %}
 This endpoint is currently in beta.
-Contact your Braze account manager for
+Contact your Braze account manager if you’re interested in participating in this beta.
 {% endalert %}

 ## Synchronous and asynchronous API calls

-In an asynchronous call, the API will return a 201 status code indicating that your request was successfully received, understood, and accepted.
+In an asynchronous call, the API will return the status code `201`, indicating that your request was successfully received, understood, and accepted.
 However, this does not mean that your request has been fully completed.

-In a synchronous call, the API will return a 201 status code indicating that your request was successfully received, understood, accepted, and completed.
-The call response will show you select user profile fields as a result of that operation.
+In a synchronous call, the API will return a status code `201`, indicating that your request was successfully received, understood, accepted, and completed.
+The call response will show select user profile fields as a result of the operation.

-This endpoint has a lower rate limit than the POST: Track Users endpoint (see rate limits below).
-Each /users/sync/track request can contain only 1 event object, 1 attribute object, OR 1 purchase object.

-As such, this endpoint should be reserved for user profile updates where a synchronous call is needed.
-For a healthy implementation, we recommend using both /users/track/sync and /users/track together.
+This endpoint has a lower rate limit than the `/users/track` endpoint (see [rate limit](#rate-limit) below).
+Each `/users/track/sync` request can contain only  one event object, one attribute object, **or** one purchase object.
+This endpoint should be reserved for user profile updates where a synchronous call is needed.
+For a healthy implementation, we recommend using `/users/track/sync` and `/users/track` together.

-For example, if you're sending consecutive requests for the same user over a short period of time, race conditions are possible with the asynchronous /users/track endpoint, but with the /users/track/sync endpoint you can send those requests in sequence, each after receiving a `2XX` response.
+For example, if you're sending consecutive requests for the same user over a short period of time, race conditions are possible with the asynchronous `/users/track` endpoint, but with the `/users/track/sync` endpoint you can send those requests in sequence, each after receiving a `2XX` response.

 ## Prerequisites